takaram/kofam_scan/README.md

 ## Profiles
 Specify the path of the profile database you downloaded by giving `--profile` option to the command or writing it to `config.yml`.
 The path can be a directory, .hmm file, or .hal file.
-If it is a directory, .hmm files below it will be used.
+If it is a directory, .hmm files in the directory will be used.
 If a .hmm file, only the file will be used.
 If a .hal file, files listed in the .hal file will be used.
 File paths in a .hal file are either absolute or relative to the directory of the file.
 Lines start with # are ignored.